filippo-masi/TANN-multiscale/README.md

 If you use this code, please cite the related papers:

-F Masi, I Stefanou (2022). "[Multiscale modeling of inelastic materials with Thermodynamics-based Artificial Neural Networks (TANN)](https://doi.org/10.1016/j.cma.2022.115190)".
+[1] F Masi, I Stefanou (2022). "[Multiscale modeling of inelastic materials with Thermodynamics-based Artificial Neural Networks (TANN)](https://doi.org/10.1016/j.cma.2022.115190)".
 Computer Methods in Applied Mechanics and Engineering 398, 115190.

+[2] Stathas, A. and Stefanou, I., 2022.
+Numerical Geolab, FEniCS for inelasticity.
+The FEniCS Conference.

     @article{masi2022multiscale,